qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

   - _Act of Falling_
   - _Act of Violence_ <br/><br/>

-- _The analyzed information is stored in the database, and the administrator can quickly identify the field situation through text and graph-type information provided in real time._ <br/>
+- _The analyzed information is stored in the database, and the administrator can quickly identify the current situation through text and graph-type information provided in real time._ <br/>

-  - _Field situation information can be checked not only on PC but also on smartphone._ <br/><br/>
+  - _The information can be checked not only on PC but also on smartphone._ <br/><br/>

 - _If these functions are applied to the integrated control center in the port, it will be possible to build an intelligent infrastructure that can efficiently manage and operate.
 In other words, it can contribute to the introduction of a smart port monitoring system in the future._ <br/><br/><br/>